Anylsite/anyl-wallet/CONTRIBUTING.md

 - Proposing new features

 ## We Develop with Github
 We use github to host code, to track issues and feature requests, as well as accept pull requests.
+Please report bugs using Github's issues.

 ## We Use [Github Flow](https://guides.github.com/introduction/flow/index.html), So All Code Changes Happen Through Pull Requests
 Pull requests are the best way to propose changes to the codebase (we use [Github Flow](https://guides.github.com/introduction/flow/index.html)).
 We actively welcome your pull requests.